 ESW sequencing builds on CSW-defined components including the Sequencer, which is one of the Observing Mode Oriented Architecture components along with HCD, Assembly, Container, Service and Application.
 The Sequencer is programmable by running a “script” that can vary based on the observing mode in use.
 Scripts are stored in the ESW script repository.
 The Sequencer executes the Sequence by examining and processing each step of the Sequence and taking any actions needed to match the step such as sending commands to other components.
 For most observations (i.e. science, calibration, engineering) a master OCS sequencer exists that controls other subsystem sequencers (such as TCS and IRIS) that control Assemblies in each subsystem.

 Executive Software passed its Final Design Review in May, 2019.
-The India-based team started construction of ESW in June, 2019 with a planned construction period of 2 years.
+The development was planned in two phases, ESW1 and ESW2, to give priority to the components that are essential to start the software design and development of the other observatory subsystems.
+The India-based team started construction of ESW1 in May 2019 with a planned completion at the end of 2021.
 The focus of this phase of ESW construction is the Sequencer and other infrastructure needed by other TMT software teams.

-At the conclusion of the proposal process, the partners submit their proposals to TMT using a TMT-defined interchange format (3).
-The proposals are scheduled by TMT and through an iterative process, a final 6-month long-term semester schedule is produced (4) (TBD).
-The first light operations modes allow the semester schedule to be completely defined with a scheduled time for all science observations prior to the start of the observing semester, but conditions-based queue observing is to be added and this will no longer be true.
+At the conclusion of the proposal process, the partners submit their proposals to TMT (3).
+The proposals are scheduled by TMT and through an iterative process, a final 6-month long-term semester schedule is produced (4), combining science programs to be executed in visitor, service or eavesdropping modes (see the section on Observing Modes for more information), as well as technical time required for the commissioning of new instruments or systems, and for maintaining the observatory in full operations conditions.

-In all operations modes, the observer in charge uses a TMT-provided Observation Selection Tool to select an observation for execution and start the process with target acquisition and followed by data acquisition.
-For PI-Directed observers, the observer selects an observation from his own program loaded from a database of all programs.
-For a Pre-planned Service observer, the observer chooses the scheduled observation from the semester schedule or uses a just-in-time scheduler that suggests the highest priority observation based on observatory policies.
+In all operations modes, the support astronomer uses a TMT-provided Observation Selection Tool to select an observation for execution and start the process with target acquisition followed by data acquisition.
+For visitor mode observations, the visiting astronomer selects an observation from his/her own program.
+For service mode observations, the support astronomer selects the next program for execution using an adaptive scheduling tool, which proposes the highest priority observations to be carried out based on observatory policies.

-The Observation Execution step (10) takes information from the selected observation including a description of a sequence that when executed generates the desired science data.
-At the telescope the sequence can be quite complex involving the configuration and run-time control of many telescope systems.
-The result of each execution is science frames and metadata captured by the control system in the way the original observer intended.
-This Executive Software System (ESW) provides the software in this box.
+The Observation Execution step (10) uploads all relevant information from the selected observation and execute the observing sequence to produce the desired science data.
+The execution sequence can be quite complex, involving the configuration and run-time control of many telescope systems.
+The products of each sequence execution are science frames and metadata, which are captured by the control system in the way the original observer intended.
+The Executive Software System (ESW) provides the software in this box.

 After execution (10), the science frames are stored in the Data Management System (DMS) local storage system (11).
 Science frames are also distributed around the observatory to allow for visualization and any processing that may be needed prior to visualization or as part of target acquisition (12).
-The current construction plan has TMT Users accessing their data and associated files through a local access/archive system (11) that is part of DMS.
-During operations it is expected that science data and other products will be distributed to one or more external archives or data centers (13).
-In this case, the TMT User would access their data through the archive (14) rather than the local access/archive system.
+The current construction plan has all science data and associated files pushed from the local torage system to a centralized data center (13).
+All TMT users would access their data through this centralized science archive (14) rather than the local storage system.